 SEQUENCES AND SERIES: Arithmetic and Geometric progressions, insertion of arithmetic, geometric means between two given numbers.
 The relation between A.M. and G.M.
 Sum to n terms of special series, Arithmetic - Geometric progression.

-MATRICES AND DETERMINANTS: Matrices, algebra of matrices, types of matrices, determinants and matrices of order two and three.
+MATRICES AND DETERMINANTS: Matrices, algebra of matrices, types of matrices, determinants, and matrices of order two and three.
 Properties of determinants, evaluation of determinants, an area of triangles using determinants.
 Adjoint and evaluation of inverse of a square matrix using determinants and elementary transformations, Test for consistency and solution of simultaneous linear equations in two or three variables using determinants and matrices, and rank of a matrix.

 TRIGONOMETRY: Trigonometric ratios, Compound angles, multiple and sub-multiple angles, Transformations, Trigonometric expansions using Demovier’s Theorem.
 Trigonometric equations, Inverse Trigonometry and Heights and distances(only 2D problems).

-UNIT – 1 Diversity in living world: What is living?
+UNIT – 1 Diversity in the living world: What is living?
 Biodiversity, Need for classification.
 Three domains of life.
 Taxonomy & systematic concepts of species and taxonomical hierarchy.
-Binomial nomenclature tools for the study of Taxonomy, Herbaria, Botanical gardens.Five kingdom classifications, Silent features and classification of Monera, Protista and Fuji into major groups.
+Binomial nomenclature tools for the study of Taxonomy, Herbaria, Botanical gardens.Five kingdom classifications, Silent features and classification of Monera, Protista, and Fuji into major groups.
 Salient features and classification of plants into major groups.
 Algae (Spirogyra) Bryophytes (Funen), Pteridophytes (Pteris), Gymnosperms (Cycas).